Random rotor walks and i.i.d. sandpiles on Sierpinski graphs: Preliminaries and notation

-\textbf{Stabilization of iid sandpiles.} There are several ways to stabilize an unstable sandpile configuration on infinite graphs $G$; see \cite{fey-redig} for more details on toppling procedures and stabilizing configurations.
+\textbf{Stabilization of i.i.d.~sandpiles.} There are several ways to stabilize an unstable sandpile configuration $\sigma$ on infinite graphs $G$; see \cite{fey-redig} for more details on toppling procedures and stabilizing configurations.
 While on $\Z^d$ the stabilization proofs rely on translation invariance, ergodic theory and potential kernel estimates, such techniques cannot immediately be applied to graphs that are not transitive.
-For any sequence $(G_n)_{n\in\mathbb{N}}$ of finite subsets $G_n\subset G_{n+1}\subset G$ exhausting $G$, with $G=\cup_{n}G_n$, such that for each $n\in\mathbb{N}$, $G_n$ has a global sink $s$ given by the boundary vertices of $G_n$, any sandpile $\sigma_n$ stabilizes in finitely many steps and the sink collects the excess mass.
+For any sequence $(G_n)_{n\in\mathbb{N}}$ of finite subsets $G_n\subset G_{n+1}\subset G$ exhausting $G$, with $G=\cup_{n}G_n$, such that for each $n\in\mathbb{N}$, $G_n$ has a global sink $s$ given by the boundary vertices of $G_n$, the sandpile $\sigma_n$ - where $\sigma_n$ is the restriction of the globally given configuration $\sigma$ on the finite set $G_n$ of the exhaustion - stabilizes in finitely many steps and the sink collects the excess mass.
 We denote by $\sigma_n^{\infty}$ the stabilization of $\sigma_n$ and by $u_n(x)$ the mass emitted from $x$ during stabilization; the function $u_n(x)$ is called {\it the odometer function}.
-We have that $\sigma_n^{\infty}=\sigma_n-\Delta u_n$, where $\Delta u_n$ is {\it the graph Laplacian} defined as
+We have that $\sigma_n^{\infty}=\sigma_n-\Delta u_n$, where $\Delta$ is {\it the graph Laplacian} defined as

 {\it Toppling in infinite volume.} For an i.i.d.~sandpile configuration $\sigma$ on $G$, and for the sequence of increasing graphs $(G_n)$ that exhaust $G$, toppling in infinite volume reduces to first stabilizing $\sigma$ in $G_1$, then the new sandpile configuration is being stabilized in $G_2$, and so on.
 Since for any $n\in\N$, $G_n$ is finite, the sequence $(u_n)$ of odometer functions on $G$ is well defined.